treeverse/lakeFS/design/open/repository-operations-error-handling.md

 ### DeleteRepository
 * Get the `Repository`, using the `GetRepository` command as described above
   * In case of error return the error
-* SetIf the `Repository` state to `deleted`
-  * If failed return the error
+* Run `disposeRepository`.
+If failed, return the error
-**Note** at this point the `Repository` is marked as `deleted` and is unreachable.
-The following steps clean the relevant entities from the KV, and can later be moved to a designated garbage cleaning procedure, leaving `DeleteRepository` with only setting the `Repository` status (following a successful `GetRepository`)
+* Optional path (as this does not affect correctness), in case no dedicated Garbage Cleaner is implemented:
   * Retrieve the partition key for the `Repository`, from its `RepositoryID` and `unique_identifier`
   * Scan through the branches in the partition partition and for each `Branch`:
     * Delete all the relevant staged objects (based on `staging_token` and `sealed_tokens`) - same as with `DeleteBranch`
     * If an error occurs at each step, return the error - the `Repository` is already marked as deleted and so it and all its correlated entities are unreachable
   * Delete the `Branch`
     * If failed - return the error
   * Scan through the rest of the partition and delete all objects.
 That is `Commit`s and `Tag`s
     * With any failure, return the error
-* If all deletions above are successful, delete the `Repository` itself
+* If all deletions above are successful, delete the `deleted_repo/<REPO_ID>/<unique_identifier>` key and return the result
-  * If failed return the error

 ### ListRepositories
 * List repositories should only return `active` entities.
 That can be achieved by identifying and skipping `Repository` entries with status other than `active`